No Mirage, Palm Springs Is a Queer Paradise - News Break

 No Mirage, Palm Springs Is a Queer Paradise

-Once I consider Palm Springs, I image iconic Hollywood stars of yesteryear retreating to their houses or favourite spots there—Frank Sinatra, Lucille Ball, Elizabeth Taylor, Zsa Zsa Gabor and the like.
-It’s virtually an extension of Los Angeles, proper?
-In truth, the beautiful Coachella Valley turned what it was partially as a result of it wasn’t L.A.
-Many studio contracts again within the day stipulated that stars needed to stay with a 100-mile radius of the studios.
-And Palm Springs, virtually precisely 100 miles due east, was an ideal getaway.newsverses.com
+When I think of Palm Springs, I picture iconic Hollywood stars of yesteryear retreating to their homes or favorite spots there—Frank Sinatra, Lucille Ball, Elizabeth Taylor, Zsa Zsa Gabor and the like.
+It’s almost an extension of Los Angeles, right?
+In fact, the gorgeous Coachella Valley became what it was partially because it wasn’t L.A.
+Many studio contracts back in the day stipulated that stars had to remain with a 100-mile radius of the studios.
+And Palm Springs, almost exactly 100 miles due east, was a perfect getaway.www.travelpulse.com